WenshuaiJiangCorn/sl-experiment-wj/README.md

 ### Step 3: Maintaining the Acquisition System

-### Step 4: Acquiring Data

-### Step 5: Preprocessing and Managing Data

-### sl-crc
-This command takes in a string-value and returns a CRC-32 XFER checksum of the input string.
-This is used to generate a numeric checksum for each Zaber Device by check-summing its label (name).
-This checksum should be stored under user Setting 0.
-During runtime, it is used to ensure that each controller has been properly configured to work with this library by comparing the checksum loaded from User Setting 0 to the checksum generated using the device’s label.

-### sl-devices
-This command is used during initial system configuration to discover the USB ports assigned to all Zaber devices.
-This is used when updating the project_configuration.yaml files that, amongst other information, communicate the USB ports used by various Mesoscope-VR system components during runtime.

-### sl-maintain-vr
+All acquisition systems contain modules that require frequent maintenance.
+Most of these modules are unique to each acquisition system and, therefore, this section is further broken into acquisition-system-specific subsections.

+#### Mesoscope-VR

+The Mesoscope-VR system contains two modules that require frequent maintenance: the **water delivery system** and the **running wheel**.
+To facilitate the maintenance of these modules, the sl-experiment library exposes the `sl-maintain` command.

-This command is typically used twice during each experiment or training day.
-First, it is used at the beginning of the day to prepare the Mesoscope-VR system for runtime by filling the water delivery system and, if necessary, replacing the running-wheel surface wrap.
+This command is typically used twice during each day the system is used to acquire data.
+First, it is used at the beginning of the day to prepare the Mesoscope-VR system for runtime by filling the water delivery system.
 Second, it is used at the end of each day to empty the water delivery system.

-This runtime is also co-opted to check the cranial windows of newly implanted animals to determine whether they should be included in a project.
-To do so, the command allows changing the position of the HeadBar and LickPort manipulators and generating a snapshot of Mesoscope and Zaber positions, as well as the screenshot of the cranial window.
+Less frequently, this command is used to re-calibrate the water delivery system, typically, as a result of replacing system components, such as tubing or the valve itself.
+Similarly, the command is occasionally used to replace the surface material of the running wheel when it gets excessively worn out.

 ***Note!*** Since this runtime fulfills multiple functions, it uses an 'input'-based terminal interface to accept further commands during runtime.
 To prevent visual bugs, the input does not print anything to the terminal and appears